THE TRUTHS YOU NEED TO KNOW ABOUT SIN (Part 1)

 It was the sin nature we inherited from Adam that makes us sinners.
-You are not a sinner simply because you sin, but because you were born with a sin nature (Rom.
+You are not a sinner simply because you sin, but because you were born with a sinful nature (Rom.
 3:10-12).

-Third, the Scripture clearly teaches that sin is not imputed when there is no law:
+Third, the Scripture teaches that sin is not imputed when there is no law:

 What does this scripture mean?

 The understanding of the word “imputed” is very crucial to understanding this scripture.

 The Greek word translated “imputed” here is “ellogeo,” which is an accounting term meaning, “to reckon in; set to or put on one’s account; lay to one’s charge.”

 Therefore, when the Scripture says, “sin is not imputed when there is no law,” it simply means that God does not put the sin of the first man (Adam) to anyone’s account and deal with the person based on the sin of Adam until the person is mature enough (based on his knowledge of the law of God) to be held accountable for his sins.